Houdini 20.5 Nodes Geometry nodes

 Note

 • Where you can move the target point to on the target guide mesh is determined by the Target Points Group and Target Point Coordinates parameter settings.
-By default, you can freely LMB-drag the target points to any location on the target guide mesh, not just its polygonal indices.
+By default, you can freely -drag the target points to any location on the target guide mesh, not just its polygonal indices.

 When in the edit state, template points always appear as green circles, target points always appear as light blue squares, and dashed lines appears between the template and target points to indicate their landmark point pair relationships.